ENCCS/julia-for-hpda/content/regression.rst

    Fitting trigonomtric functions to data.

 Note the similarity to Fourier analysis.
-Let's see how you do the Fourier transform of the data in the last example using the package FFTW.
+Let's see how you do the Fourier transform of data using the package FFTW.
+We will use data (waveform) similar to that of the last example.

 .. code-block:: julia